 If a board is "fouled" under Rule 3.3 the Tournament Director shall see if he can apply Law 13 to allow play to continue.
-If he cannot allow play to continue he will normally exercise his Law 6 authority to order the board to be re-dealt and re-played.
+If he cannot allow play to continue he shall exercise his Law 6 authority whenever lawful and reasonably possible to order the board to be re-dealt and re-played.

-3.5 Misduplication
+3.5 Mis-duplication

-After the play each player is required to return his or her hand of 13 cards to the correct quarter of the board.
-If after the round a team alleges a board has been misduplicated (so that the hand is different in the Open Room from the Closed Room) the respective boards in the Open Room and the Closed Room will be checked.
-If it is ascertained, on the basis of cogent evidence, that a board has been misduplicated the result on that board will be cancelled.
+Players are required after the play to return all 13 cards to the correct quarter of the board.
+If after the round a team alleges a board has been mis-duplicated (so that the hand is different in the Open Room from the Closed Room) the relevant board in the Open Room and the Closed Room will be checked.
+If it is ascertained, on the basis of cogent evidence, that a board has been mis-duplicated the result on that board will be cancelled.
 No re-dealt board will be played.